 As with all of our treatments, we provide beautifully crafted restorations.
 A PFM crown at our practice will yield a natural looking finish with shade, shape, and specific dimensions matched to your smile.
 We work with an artistic eye to ensure there is no apparent margin.
 Instead, your tooth will simply look restored.

 Come in for a PFM crown when you require a very sturdy, strong restoration with the benefit of a beautiful, flawless finish.
 Feel free to schedule a visit with Dr. Fondriest by calling Lake Forest Dental Arts at (847) 234-0517.
-We welcome patients from the North Shore area of Chicago, including Winnetka, Highland Park, North Brook, Glenview, and the surrounding communities.
+We happily serve patients in the metropolitan Chicago area as well as those residing in the North Shore and Northwest suburbs.